donbool/donbool/README.md

 ## donbool

-i'm a current grad student and SWE intern. my MS focus is in machine learning.
+current grad student and SWE intern.
+MS focus in machine learning. passionate about data. aspiring data engineer / analyst

 <!--
 **donbool/donbool** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.